johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     After a few years of club bangers that performed well, this year’s Cypriot entry is a marginally slower pace.

-    That's *fine*, I guess.
+    That’s *fine*, I guess.

-    It’s a pleasant enough entry with a soothing female vocal, but overall it's immediately forgettable.
+    It’s a pleasant enough entry with a soothing female vocal, but overall it’s immediately forgettable.

 - country: "Czech Republic"
   shortcode: "CZE"